joshnkim/ANCC-Basketball/README.md

 7. The "Create a Team" page will allow the board member to create a team for the current season.

-8. The "Manage Games" page will allow the board member to create a game for the current season's schedule and either update a who is playing a game or update the winner for a specific game.
+8. The "Manage Games" page will allow the board member to create a game for the current season's schedule and allow for the designation of the game type (regular game, semi-final, final).
+The board member can also update a who is playing in a game or update the winner for a specific game.

 9. The "Create a Stat" page will allow the board member to log the stats of every player during a game.
 This page will include a count for the score of each team playing as well as a counter for fouls.